3bdalah/task-e/README.md

 3. Explore the features like adding items to the favorite list, adding comments, etc.
 4. If you encounter a not found page, it indicates an invalid route.

-## UI Style Guide

-Follow the provided UI style guide to ensure consistency in design and user experience.

 ## Hosting